longnguyen0102/RFM-analysis/README.md

 ➡️ This dataset has 8 columns and 541,909 records.
 Most columns have right data type:
 - InvoiceNo (object) -> change to string data type for further handling.
-- StockCode (object) -> no need to change data type.
-- Description (object) -> no need to change data type.
-- Quantity (int64) -> no need to change data type.
-- InvoiceDate (datetime) -> no need to change data type.
-- UnitPrice (float64) -> no need to change data type.
 - CustomerID (float64) -> can be changed to int64 if needed.
-- Country (object) -> no need to change data type.

 ➡️ The percentage of duplicated values is acceptable.

-➡️ Missing values in "CustomerID" are high (~25%), it will affect the analysis.
+Missing values in "CustomerID" are high (~25%), it will affect the analysis.
 They need to verify and fill up as much as possible.

-➡️ 5268 rows of duplicating contain duplicated information of "Quantity", "InvoiceDate", "CustomerID", "Country".
+5268 rows of duplicating contain duplicated information of "Quantity", "InvoiceDate", "CustomerID", "Country".
 These rows are acceptable because there will be a customer buying many products in a day from any country.

 <details>
  <summary>Change data type of 'InvoiceNo' to string:</summary>